 You can enable logs for your site by navigating to WPForms » Tools and opening the Logs tab.

-To turn on logs for your site, check the Enable Logs checkbox and click Save Settings.
+To turn on logs for your site, toggle the Enable Logs option to the on position and save your settings.

 This will open up additional settings that you can configure for your logs.

 The Log Types setting allows you to choose which details from your site to record.
 Currently, WPForms supports the following options:

 - Conditional Logic: This option will record all activity related to conditional logic in your forms.
 For example, if you’ve set up conditional notifications on your site, WPForms will log an event when conditional logic prevents a notification from sending.

 - Entries: This option will record all successful entries within your forms.